pqaidevteam/pqai/README.md

 An AI-powered tool for running prior-art checks.

-PQAI takes plain language invention description as input and finds similar prior work within patents and research articles.
-It uses a number of ML models to parse the input, find similar prior-art, and present the results.
-The models have been trained on publicly available patent examination records of USPTO.
+PQAI takes plain language invention description as input and finds similar prior work within patents and other technical literature.
+It uses a number of machine learning (ML) models to parse the input, find similar prior-art, and present the results.
+The ML models of PQAI have been trained on past patent examination records.

 ## Web-app